 CEO of For Baby’s Sake Trust, Amanda McIntyre and Director of Operations, Judith Rees, told us more about the programme and about influencing and informing change in the future.

 For Baby’s Sake is a programme, launched in 2015, as a response to the effects of domestic abuse on unborn and very young babies.
-Originally open to families in London and Hertfordshire, the programme has expanded to Blackpool and Cambridgeshire, with dedicated teams embedded in these areas.
-The Trust have also since set up For Baby’s Sake Connect; a remote delivery model (sessions are via video and phone) which reaches those families in areas where they do not have access to a dedicated For Baby’s Sake team.
+Originally open to families in London and Hertfordshire, the programme has expanded to Blackpool, with dedicated teams embedded in these areas.
+The Trust have also since set up For Baby’s Sake Connect; a remote delivery model (each parent has individual sessions with their practitioner via video and phone) which reaches those families in areas where they do not have access to a dedicated For Baby’s Sake team.

 The importance of intervention